Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Proof of

-\end{proposition} The last step is to reduce these remaining expectations in \Cref{pricesimp} down by eliminating the stochastic processes $(V_{1, t})$ and $(V_{2,t})$.
-To do so, we utilise \Cref{lem:mintbyparts} (Mallavin integration by parts) and \cref{Vred1}, which yields
+The last step is to reduce these remaining expectations in \Cref{pricesimp} down by eliminating the stochastic processes $(V_{1, t})$ and $(V_{2,t})$.
+To do so, we will require one more lemma, which is a consequence of \Cref{lem:detfunc}, and the new forms of $V_{1,t}$ and $V_{2,t}$ under \Cref{assumpbeta}, namely \cref{v2bexp,v1bexp}.

+\begin{lemma} Consider a generic function $\ell: \reals \to \reals$ and denote by $\ell^{(k)}$ its $k$-th derivative whenever it exists.
+Moreover, let $\xi$ be a Lebesgue integrable deterministic function.
+Then the following equalities hold: